Introduction

 - The account_id must be set to the staking pool contract id

 - There must be enough delegations to meet the minimum seat price.
-See the seat price here. or here
+See the seat price here or just run this command

 - A proposal must be submitted by pinging the contract